Crisis and Disaster Management MSc

 MSc Crisis and Disaster Management

-Are you calm under pressure, capable of lead others in the face of a crisis, and ready for an interesting, rewarding career where you can make a difference?
+Are you calm under pressure, capable of leading others in the face of a crisis, and ready for an interesting, rewarding career where you can make a difference?
 If that sounds like you, our MSc Crisis and Disaster Management degree course could be just what you're looking for.

 On this course, you'll learn about topics such as hazards, vulnerability and the risk of disaster, crisis management and humanitarian responses, all underpinned by the practical aspects of an emergency situation, including planning and logistics.